b-lukaszuk/BS_wJ_eng/contents/bat_and_ball.md

 > A bat and a ball cost in total $1.1.
 The bat costs $1 more than the ball.
 How
 > much costs the ball?

 Pause for a moment and try to find the answer.
+If you are stuck, then do this with pen and paper first.
+Then watch [this](https://www.youtube.com/watch?v=AUqeb9Z3y3k) video and look for Julia's built in functionality that will speed up the longhand calculations.

 ## Solution {#sec:bat_and_ball_solution}